rcrowley/talk-why-is-config-mgmt-ruby/slides.md

 # Ruby as a _better_ Perl

 * Blocks are better than subroutine references.
-* Real objects are better than fake objects.
-No more structs full of function pointers!
+* Real objects are better than fake objects.<br />No more structs full of function pointers!